B1A4

 B1A4 (Korean: 비원에이포) is a South Korean boy band formed by WM Entertainment.
-The group debuted on April 23, 2011 with the single "O.K" from the EP Let's Fly, after being introduced to the public through a webtoon.
+The group debuted on April 23, 2011, with the single "O.K" from the EP Let's Fly, after being introduced to the public through a webtoon.
 They have released nine studio albums (four Korean and five Japanese) and seven EPs, as well as four compilation albums.
-The group has had considerable commercial and critical success in both the Korean and Japanese markets.
+The group had considerable commercial and critical success in both the Korean and Japanese markets.
 They have also toured in the United States.

 History

 Pre-debut

 Baro, the rapper of the group, was scouted by a company representative who came across his photo posted on his friend's homepage on the social network Cyworld.
 At his audition, Baro sang Sumi Jo's "Once I Leave" and Sung Si-kyung's "The Road to Me", as well as rapping and beatboxing.
 The group's leader Jinyoung was similarly discovered from a photo posted on Cyworld.
 He received training in composition, singing, and acting.
 Gongchan was also discovered on Cyworld as a result of his winning an "Ulzzang Challenge" when he was in middle school.
 Main vocalist Sandeul was approached by a company agent after performing a song by Kim Yeon-woo in a talent show.
 Prior to their debut, the group underwent a training period of two years.